-Farm Start is suitable for people that want to test out their ideas in food production.
+Farm Start is suitable for people who want to test out their ideas in food production.
 You may propose growing a conventional set of vegetables for sale.
 However, with close proximity to central London and limited and space, we are looking for entrants with an interest in niche food enterprises, suitable for the urban fringe.
 For example:

 - Edible flowers